 - Affiliate Partner Guidelines – Affiliate Partners are individuals belonging to an approved affiliate institution who directly contribute service to the academic or research mission of the University and have a defined leadership role codified in a contract.
 Such roles may include supervising University employees, leading blocks, or conducting research on the University’s behalf.

 University Associates include individuals such as unpaid faculty, principal investigators, visiting scholars, and others who are regularly engaged in activities that directly support the University’s teaching and research mission.

 Volunteers are unpaid and support the University’s mission serving in roles that include 4-H workers, master gardeners, event volunteers, or authorized supervisors of minors.
 Volunteers are eligible for a NetID and University email account and to use these to access University systems, services, and specialized University training.
 They may perform security- or safety-sensitive or export control duties, and interact with non-enrolled minors.

 Intermittent/Occasional Volunteers (IOVs) are unpaid and support special events, cultural activities, and other University sponsored activities, or serve as docents.
-IOVs do not need access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.
+IOVs do not require access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.

-Departments will attach a copy of the completed IOV agreement when requesting a DCC relationship in UAccess Manager Self-Service.
+Departments will attach a copy of the completed IOV Worksheet and IOV Agreement when requesting a IOV DCC relationship in UAccess Manager Self-Service.